 This process includes a review in relation to the composition and skills mix of the Directors of the Company.
 Performance reviews involve analysis based on key performance indicators aligned with the financial and non-financial objectives of the Company.
-A performance review in accordance with the processes disclosed occurred in relation to the 2017 financial year.
+A performance review in accordance with the processes disclosed occurred in July 2019 financial year and will be undertaken again in November 2020.

 On at least an annual basis, the Board conducts a formal performance review of key management personnel (KMP).
 The Board assesses the performance of KMP against qualitative and quantitative key performance indicators relevant to each KMP.
-A performance review of KMP occurred in relation to the 2017 financial year in accordance with this process.
+A performance review of KMP occurred in relation to the 2020 financial year in accordance with this process.